WHAT IS VOLTAGE?

 will race back down again.
 Take away that electron, and the

 Currents don't have VoltageVoltage is not a characteristic of electric current.
 It's a common mistake to believe that a current "has a voltage" (and this mistake is probably associated with the 'current electricity' misconception, where people believe that 'current' is a kind of substance that flows).
 Voltage and current are two independent things.
 It is easy to create a current which lacks a voltage: just short out an electromagnet coil, or superconductor coil if you prefer.
-It is also easy to create a voltage without a current: flashlight batteries maintain their voltage even when they are sitting on the shelf in the store.
-Water analogy: Think of water pressure without a flow.
+It is also easy to create a voltage without a current: flashlight batteries and charged capacitors maintain their voltage even when they are sitting on a shelf.
+Water analogy: Think of pressurized water without a flow.
 That's like voltage alone.
 Now think of water that's coasting along; a water flow without a pressure.
 That's like electric current alone.

 "Kinds" of Electricity?Grade-school textbooks wrongly teach that electricity comes in two types: static electricity and current electricity.
 These textbooks would be much closer to the truth if they instead said this:

 The two halves of Electricity are "voltage electricity" and "current

-Still misleading, since the meaning of the word "electricity" is not
+Still a bit misleading, since the meaning of the word "electricity" is not

 clearly defined.
 It would be better if they said that electrical energy